About & Background

 - Create a space at RUC for interdicipliary collaboration between the resarchers and research institutes, as biotechnology these years extends beyoind the classical frames of natural science and involves social studies, the humanities, philosphy and art.

 - Participate in international collaboration with universities, companies and civil organisations examining this field.

-- To keep the university up to date with the latest development in the development of "the biologal revolution"
+- To keep the university up to date with the latest development of "the biological revolution"

 - Keep RUC attractive towards current and future students and academic staff.

 The current development plan for BioFabLab RUC is:

 - 2017 Develop a temporary lab and run the first projects and workshops

 - 2018 Build a new combined fablab and biofablab at RUC

 - 2019 Have a complete biological workshop & laboratory with supporting introductory courses for students and external creative minds.